 Depressive disorders affect about 350 million people worldwide resulting in reduced quality of life, a higher risk of morbidity and premature mortality.

 Numerous studies have shown that environmental pollution may be linked to bipolar disorder, depression, and suicide.
 The link between an elevated exposure to tiny particulate matter (PM2.5 and PM10), nitrogen oxides, sulfur oxides, and ozone and depressive episodes has been confirmed.
-There are many risk factors for such mental conditions, the most significant of which are the social circumstance or chronic infections.
+There are many risk factors for such mental conditions, the most significant of which are social circumstances or chronic infections.

 Air Pollution Affects Kids’ Mental Health

 Cincinnati’s study has shown a positive correlation between elevated exposure to air pollution and a kid’s mental health.
-Poor air quality caused inflammation and the rise of depressive episodes, anxiety and other mental health issues.
+Poor air quality caused inflammation and the rise of depressive episodes, anxiety, and other mental health issues.

 Accumulated evidence confirms that children exposed to poor air conditions revealed decreased attention, short-term memory, and below-average levels of an intelligent quotient.
 The negative environmental impact on a kid’s mental health may be elevated by poverty caused by stress and other social and health conditions.